Principal $\infty$-Bundles and Smooth String Group Models: Smooth spaces and -topoi

 \begin{theorem} The $\infty$-topos $\bH_\infty$ is cohesive, i.e.~there exists a triple adjunction $\Pi \dashv \wc \dashv \Gamma \dashv codisc$ as in Definition~\ref{def:cohesive oo-topos}, and there is a canonical equivalence

 \end{theorem}

 \begin{remark} The fact that $\bH_\infty$ is cohesive is not new, see~\cite{Schreiber:DCCT}.
-The second statement has been indicated in~\cite{BEBdBP:Class_sp_of_oo-sheaves} and has been worked out in detail in a model categorical presentation in~\cite{Bun:Sm_Spaces}.
+The second statement has been proven in a model categorical presentation in~\cite{Bun:Sm_Spaces}, and a different argument has been given in~\cite{BEBdBP:Class_sp_of_oo-sheaves}.
 Here, we give an $\infty$-categorical proof of this fact for completeness. \qen \end{remark}

-\begin{proof} The $\infty$-topos $\bH_\infty = \scP(\Cart)$ admits a right-adjoint to its global-section functor $\Gamma$ by abstract arguments: evaluation of a presheaf at any object preserves colimits, and since both $\bH_\infty$ and $\bS$ are presentable, $\Gamma$ must admit a further right adjoint.
-It is well-known that this can actually be extended into a triple adjunction which establishes that $\bH_\infty$ is cohesive~\cite{Schreiber:DCCT}.
+\begin{proof} The $\infty$-topos $\bH_\infty = \scP(\Cart)$ admits a right-adjoint to its global-section functor $\Gamma$ by abstract arguments: evaluation of a presheaf at any object preserves colimits, and since both $\bH_\infty$ and $\bS$ are presentable, $\Gamma$ must admit a further right adjoint~\cite[Prop.~7.11.8]{Cisinski:HCats_HoAlg}.
+It is well-known that this can in fact be extended into a triple adjunction which establishes that $\bH_\infty$ is cohesive~\cite{Schreiber:DCCT}.

 For the second part of the statement, we show that $\rmS_e$ is left-adjoint to the functor $\wc$.
-Recall from Section~\ref{sec:Psh(Cart)} that, in this situation, $\wc$ simply sends a space $K \in \bS$ to the constant presheaf on $\Cart$ with value $K$.
-Further, recall from the proof of Proposition~\ref{st:Loc pres fin prods} (and~\cite[Prop.~2.13]{Bun:Sm_Spaces}) that the $I$-local objects in $\bH_\infty$ are precisely the essentially constant presheaves, i.e.~those $X \in \bH_\infty$ for which the canonical morphism $X(*) \to X(c)$ is an equivalence for every $c \in \Cart$.
-Equivalently, $X$ is $I$-local if and only if the canonical morphism $\wc \Gamma X \to X$ is an equivalence in $\bH_\infty$.
+Recall from Section~\ref{sec:Psh(Cart)} that here $\wc$ simply sends a space $K \in \bS$ to the constant presheaf on $\Cart$ with value $K$.
+Further, recall from the proof of Proposition~\ref{st:Loc pres fin prods} (and~\cite[Prop.~2.13]{Bun:Sm_Spaces}) that the $I$-local objects in $\bH_\infty$ are precisely the essentially constant presheaves, i.e.~those $F \in \bH_\infty$ for which the canonical morphism $F(*) \to F(c)$ is an equivalence for every $c \in \Cart$.
+Equivalently, $F$ is $I$-local if and only if the canonical morphism $\wc \circ \Gamma (F) \to F$ is an equivalence in $\bH_\infty$.
 Further, by Theorem~\ref{st:S_e Thm} the right adjoint $\rmR_e$ to $\rmS_e$ factors through the localisation $L_I \bH_\infty \subset \bH_\infty$; this is precisely the full $\infty$-subcategory of $\bH_\infty$ on the $I$-local objects.

 Consider the two adjunctions $\rmS_e : \bH_\infty \rightleftarrows \bS : \rmR_e$ and $\wc : \bS \rightleftarrows \bH_\infty : \Gamma$.
 They induce an adjunction

 By the definition~\eqref{eq:def S_e} of $\rmS_e$, for any space $K \in \bS$ we have a canonical natural equivalence